Requirements: MBA Concentration in Real Estate, Full-Time MBA

 The MBA concentration in Real Estate is comprised of 6 courses (18 credits) in total – 4 required courses and 2 electives.

-It is strongly recommended that students interested in the MBA concentration in Real Estate take Strategic Management (22:622:542) as part of their Foundation Course Requirements.
+It is strongly recommended that students interested in the MBA concentration in Real Estate take Urban Entrepreneurship & Economic Development as their Integrative Course Requirement.

 RE core requirements (12 credits)

 |22:851:632||Real Estate Development||3|

 In addition to the Concentration in Real Estate, the Rutgers Business School Center for Real Estate and the Edward J Bloustein School of Planning and Public Policy at Rutgers University offer a joint certificate program in Real Estate Development and Redevelopment.
 The certificate program focuses on the theories, methods, practical skills and contextual knowledge necessary to succeed in the real estate industry.